California Payday Loan Laws: What Borrowers Need to Know

 Transparent Cost Structure

-NSF Fee Exception: The only additional fee permitted is a $15 NSF (non-sufficient funds) fee if your automatic payment fails due to insufficient account balance.
+The law explicitly forbids prepayment penalties, early repayment fees, rollover fees, and any hidden service charges.
+The only additional fee that can legally be charged is a $15 NSF fee if your automatic payment fails due to insufficient funds.

 Your Legal Rights